Who’s in charge?

 Good question.
 We have a remarkably small budget given the impact we are having by sheperding funds to local farm/food enterprises.
 There are dozens of each emails each day, and calls and personal meetings – we try to be wherever we can be to network with potential lenders and borrowers.
 This is a “high touch” operation so we get out as much as we can to food/farm conferences, farmers markets, agricultural events.
 In a perfect world we would pay Carol, our Executive Director a salary.
 We do manage a small monthly stipend.
-We have a few hours of admin staff support so Carol doesn’t pull all her hair out – for bookkeeping to maintain transparent fiscal records, to create google docs to track donations, thank you letters, loan activity, various reports, etc. We might cover mileage to lead gatherings as Slow Money NC expands around the state, or buy some local food from the restaurant that hosts us.
+We have a few hours of admin staff support so Carol doesn’t pull all her hair out – for bookkeeping to maintain transparent fiscal records, to create google docs to track donations, thank you letters, loan activity, various reports, etc. We might cover mileage for staff to lead gatherings as Slow Money NC travels around the state, or buy some local food from the restaurant that hosts us.
 We occasionally use our website guru if we get in a tough spot.
 And we would like to build up some reserves to use, should we ever have a borrower who runs into difficulty with their payments.
 We keep our expenses very low, but only with donations can we can keep making loans happen.

 I have a little money saved for my retirement; should I place it with you?

-No. Money placed in Slow Money NC will be lent out to individuals who are doing start-up businesses or expansions.
+No. Slow Money NC loans might be lent out to individuals who may not have sophisticated business plans, or great credit scores.
 They may be risky ventures, dependent on weather and the well-being of the the local economy.
 But you, the lender always are the one deciding who you want to loan to, as you will have formed a personal/friendly relationship with them before you make a loan.
 While to date, the loans have performed very well, if you want to make a Slow Money loan, make sure it is discretionary money that you can afford to lose.

 How are you qualified to handle my money?